gmoyanollc/soi-track-datatype/src/main/resources/documentation/data-model-design.md

 example-simplified-instance-directional-graph-data-model_006.PNG

 ##Flatter vs Deeper
 The SOI Track data type deviates from the deep tree representation of many XML document formats.
-The reason is that, in many cases, a flatter data format is simply easier and lighter to process.
-Furthermore, a flatter data format is more flexible and adaptable to use case implementions.
+The reason is that, in many cases, a flatter data format is simply easier and lighter to process (smaller stack, less objects).
+Furthermore, a flatter data format is more flexible and adaptable to use-cases.

 For example, consider the following simple abstract data format model:
 ```